rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

 Now that we have the binary and the image let’s bring them together and work from the pod TIP
-(Make the POD running first , then connect to the pod) ………….
+(Make the POD running first, then connect to the pod) ………….
 (working within a pod will help us …)